 If this is to occur, then firstly the capabilities and ICT literacy of early childhood teachers need to be supported as they have a direct impact on children’s learning.
-These people need to have clear understanding of the role and potential of ICT/technology in early childhood education.
+These people need to have a clear understanding of the role and potential of ICT/technology in early childhood education.

 For children, as technology dominates their lifestyles it is feared that they may be taken for granted.
 A notion that is the same for adults and early childhood teachers alike.
-This is supported by other researchers such as Kennewell et al. (2000) who while discussing in the context of primary education used a classic example of how television was once used as serious medium for learning and now it is not so much.
+This is supported by other researchers such as Kennewell et al. (2000) who while discussing in the context of primary education used a classic example of how television was once used as a serious medium for learning and now it is not so much.
 He stated that unless teachers do not support it with effective strategies that ICT may soon follow suit.

-There are 8 steps, whose order may vary and who should not necessarily be linear, to which you should take according to UNESCO (2010) and include:
+There are 8 steps, whose order may vary and who should not necessarily be linear, which you should take according to UNESCO (2010) and include:

 - Develop your potential;

 - Set up your goals and objectives;

 - Promote professional development of your staff;

 - Integrate, observe and reflect;